nicholaswmin/fsm/README.md

 The 2nd argument can optionally takes an existing `Object` which is transformed into an FSM.

-This is an intentional design decision which allows sublcasses to become FSM's without requiring to inherit again; which is not possible anyway.
+This is an intentional design decision allowing sublcasses to behave like FSM's without requiring them to inherit again; which is not possible anyway since JavaScript has no support for multiple inheritance.

-JavaScript does not support multiple-inheritance.

-> example: An `EventEmitter` subclass which also behaves as an FSM:
+> example: An `EventEmitter` subclass which also behaves as an `FSM`:

 ```js
 import EventEmitter from 'node:events'